Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 How is costochondritis diagnosed?

-Your caregiver will ask you about your signs and symptoms.
+Your healthcare provider will ask you about your signs and symptoms.
 He will also do a physical exam.
 He will touch your chest and may move your arms to see if this causes pain.

 How is costochondritis treated?